flourish together

 Stronger community connections

-This project has been made possible by the generous support of the Corra Foundation and the Henry Duncan Grant for which we will be forever grateful
+We have been able to create these spaces thanks the generous support of the Corra Foundation and the Henry Duncan Grant for which we will be forever grateful.
+The ongoing Flourish Together project for the coming year has been funded thanks to the Glasgow Flightpath Fund.